Version a REST Service

 After you have created a new version of your service, mark the old version as deprecated.

 Do this by adding (deprecated) to the service name.
 Write a description of why it was deprecated and what the new version number is in the Public documentation of the service.
-You should also mark all the operations that changed as deprecated.
-This way, the user can see which operations have changed from one version to the next.
+You should also mark all the operations that changed as deprecated so the user can see which operations have changed from one version to the next.

 You should let users know that the this version is deprecated (for instance, by publishing release notes).